-The Coordinator will discuss reasonably available supportive measures with the reporting party that are available with or without the filing of a formal complaint.
+The Coordinator will discuss reasonably available supportive measures with the reporting party that are available with or without the filing of a formal complaint, and will explain the process for filing a formal complaint.
 Reasonably available supportive measures are designed to restore or preserve equal access to the College's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the College's educational environment, or deter sexual harassment.
 The College will maintain as confidential any supportive measures provided to either party to the extent that maintaining such confidentiality would not impair the ability of the College to provide these measures.